I bought my bus in England in 1996 for about £3500. It was an old 1986 Hackney Council School Bus that had been retired. It was in pretty good shape.

 Every waking hour became about preparations, producing a budget and planning the move to a permanent location, if one could be found.

-There was always this over arching feeling what I was doing was illegal, but no other options were being made available to us no matter where I looked.
-I had no real wages except the grants the state was handing out and payment for classes and shows that I did on line The way I saw it, this was our only option.
-It was a most excellent option and as long as I was respectful of my neighbours, didn’t make too much noise and kept the place tidy I didn’t expect to get any complaints.
+There was always this over arching feeling what I was doing was illegal, because, in reality it was.
+You are not allowed to live a vehicle in Germany, even if it is the only option you have.
+No other affordabl options were being made available to us no matter where I looked.
+I had no real wages except the grants the state was handing out and payment for classes and shows that I did on line.
+The way I saw it, this was our only option.
+It was a most excellent option and as long as I was respectful of my neighbours, didn’t make too much noise and kept the place tidy, I didn’t expect to get any complaints.

 My objective was to make Busland version 6.0 an immaculate location that people would love to visit.
 I started musing how this could potentially become a permanent situation if I played my cards right.